uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 ## Apply!

-If you, or someone you know would be interested in these positions, please follow these links to the applications.
+If you, or someone you know would be interested in these positions, please follow these links to the applications. __Note:__ If you are interested in more than one of these positions, multiple applications will not be regarded negatively.

 [Digital Archivist](http://uidaho.peopleadmin.com/hr/postings/43233){:.btn .btn-lg .btn-outline-pride-gold .btn-block .m-3}
 [Archivist & Special Collections Librarian](http://uidaho.peopleadmin.com/hr/postings/43227){:.btn .btn-lg .btn-outline-pride-gold .btn-block .m-3}